gjmcn/zap/docs/contents-md/joins.md

 EXAMPLE
 ```

-As shown in the final example, `crossJoinCount` returns the number of results in a cross-join.

 #### `semiJoin`, `antiJoin`{#semi-join}

 `semiJoin` returns the elements of the first iterable that match an element of the second iterable. `antiJoin` returns the elements of the first iterable that do not match any elements in the second iterable.